AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 > :beginner: A *kernel* is the most foundational piece of an operating system.
 It is ultimately responsible for everything else that happens in the operating system, or the installed applications.
 The kernel is so named because it is conceptually at the core of the computer.
 It intializes hardware components such as disk drives, manages volatile random-access memory segments (RAM), and controls the central processing unit (CPU) of the computer.
 >
-> If the shell is the outermost layer in an computer system (the part you interact with as an end user), the kernel is the innermost layer.
+> If the shell is the outermost layer in a computer system (the part you interact with as an end user), the kernel is the innermost layer.
 >
 > :beginner: :bulb: An operating system and a kernel are often discussed as though they are one and the same, but this is not technically accurate.
 Different operating systems, such as Ubuntu or Debian, can sometimes use different kernels.
 For example, while the Debian operating system currently only officially supports the GNU/Linux kernel, it [can be built to run on the GNU/Hurd kernel instead, and even officially supported the FreeBSD kernel in the past](https://en.wikipedia.org/wiki/Debian#Kernels).
 >